Hadlay-Zhang/hadlay-zhang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a Master's student in Computer Science at NYU Tandon.
-Previously, I obtained my Bachelor of Engineering degree in Computer Science from Tongji University.
+I am currently a Master student in Computer Science at [NYU Tandon](https://engineering.nyu.edu).
+Previously, I obtained my Bachelor of Engineering degree in Computer Science from [Tongji University](https://en.tongji.edu.cn/p/#/).

 My research interests focus on developing more capable and reliable AI systems through two main directions: